Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 That's not happening ever again.

-I'm on seat guru before every long-haul flight.
+I'm on seat guru before every long haul flight.

 I love it.

-I'm reading reviews, not only on airlines, on specific seats, on specific aircraft.
+I'm reading reviews, not only on airlines,

-So do you ever do any reviews?
+Do you ever do any reviews?

 No, I don't leave them.